shaukatmakandar786/Camunda-8/Camunda_Notes.md

 ## What is Camunda:

 Camunda is an open-source platform that uses a workflow engine and decision engine to automate business processes.
 Organizations can use it to automate workflow and decision processes, freeing up time for employees to focus on more thoughtful projects.

+## How many ways to distribute camunda setup:

+1. Camunda shared process engine distribution with Embeded tomcate
+2. Using spring boot